WhereSoftwareGoesToDie/ceilometer-publisher-zeromq/README.md

 not suit our needs, and our attempt at writing directly to libmarquise spoolfiles didn't have the desired performance characteristics.

-This publisher writes to a RabbitMQ exchange as simply and quickly as possible, leaving collection and subsequent processing to a separate process.
+This publisher writes to a collector via ZeroMQ as simply and quickly as possible, leaving subsequent processing to a separate process.

 Data flow
 ---------

 1. Openstack produces a JSON message blob
-2. Enters the Ceilometer pipeline either from a Telemetry (Ceilometer) or Compute (Nova?) node
+2. Enters the Ceilometer pipeline via a ceilometer agent
-3. Is published to the `rabbitmq` sink
-4. JSON message blob is enqueued to RabbitMQ (this is also durable; desirable)
+3. ceilometer-publisher-zeromq sends the JSON to a collector
-5. Reader process reads from the RabbitMQ exchange, performs any necessary processing, then writes the output to a spoolfile via libmarquise
+4. vaultaire-collector-ceilometer performs any necessary processing, then writes the output to a spoolfile via marquise
-6. Spoolfiles are read and shipped to Vaultaire by a marquised process.
+5. Spoolfiles are read and shipped to Vaultaire by a marquised process.

 Installation + Deployment